| Faculty |

 Veterinary Practice News profiles Dr. Janet Van

-Dyke, founder and president of the Canine Rehabilitation
+Dyke, founder of Canine Rehabilitation

 Institute.
 Read